100 Best Christmas TV Episodes of All Time

 “Everybody Hates Christmas” finds the show on great form, as in an inspired twist, the school’s canned food drive turns out to be in aid of Chris’ own family.
 At home, Chris asks for a Walkman for Christmas, but the family can’t afford it; meanwhile, older brother Drew has told little sister Tonya that Santa’s not real, and now she’s beginning to question everything she thought she knew about her parents’ commitment to honesty.
 Funny, true-to-life material.

-67. THE INBETWEENERS – Xmas Party
+67. The Inbetweeners – Xmas Party

-UK/Series 1/2008 Aired on E4directed by Gordon Anderson, written by Damon Beesley & Iain Morris
+directed by Gordon Anderson, written by Damon Beesley & Iain Morris

 Skins is life as British teens imagine it; The Inbetweeners is teenage life as it actually is.
 The profane, unfortunate antics of everyone’s favourite group of sixth-form oddballs made for three series of brilliantly embarrassing viewing, as everything that could go wrong for these four boys did.
 First-series entry “Xmas Party” is no exception.
 The festive season beckons, and Will is elected chairman of the school Christmas Party Committee (by default – no-one else has applied).